 This book offers a novel theory of childhood well-being as a social good.
 It re-examines our fundamental assumptions about parenting, parental authority, and a liberal society’s role in the raising of children.

-The Limits of Parental Authority: Childhood Wellbeing as a Social Good will be of interest to research and advanced students working in bioethics, political philosophy, and public health policy.
+The Limits of Parental Authority: Childhood Wellbeing as a Social Good will be of interest to practitioners, scholars, and advanced students working in bioethics, political philosophy, and public health policy.

 Table of Contents